-Ontario, Canada Design Lead Joined over 6 years ago via an invitation from Allan G.
+Ontario, Canada Design Lead Joined almost 7 years ago via an invitation from Allan G.

 I think it looks great.
 It's not even close to Stripe.
 Is the design community come to the point where an angled gradient design belongs to a company?
 Lay one site over the other.